Largo al factotum: Libretto

 thou art a favorite of Fortune.

 I'm the factotum of all the town.

 Legacy

-Beyond its frequent operatic and orchestral performances, the aria has appeared in cartoons, including The Barber of Seville (a 1944 film with Woody Woodpecker acting as a mischievous barber), the final segment from the 1946 Disney film Make Mine Music, in Tex Avery's Magical Maestro (1952), and several Chuck Jones cartoons including Long-Haired Hare (1949), Rabbit of Seville (1950), and One Froggy Evening (1955).
-Examples of the song in film include A Farewell to Arms (1932), For the Love of Mary (1948, by actress/soprano Deanna Durbin), Hopscotch (1980), Oscar (1991), and Luca (2021).
+Beyond its frequent operatic and orchestral performances, the aria has appeared in various guises in popular culture, such as in cartoons.
+These include The Barber of Seville (a 1944 film with Woody Woodpecker acting as a mischievous barber), the final segment from the 1946 Disney film Make Mine Music, in Tex Avery's Magical Maestro (1952), and several Chuck Jones cartoons including Long-Haired Hare (1949), Rabbit of Seville (1950), One Froggy Evening (1955), and The Cat Above and the Mouse Below (1964), as well as many others.
+Examples of the song in film include A Farewell to Arms (1932), For the Love of Mary (1948, by actress/soprano Deanna Durbin), Hopscotch (1980), Oscar (1991), Mrs. Doubtfire (1993), Ice Age: Collision Course (2016), and Luca (2021).

+Pop singer-songwriter Mika asserted that he used the main melody from "Largo al factotum" for his 2007 hit single "Grace Kelly".
+The aria was the entrance music for Italy during the opening ceremony of the 2026 Winter Olympics in Milan and Cortina d'Ampezzo.